 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION).

-Worsening Of Urinary Retention
+New Or Worsening Urinary Retention

 Instruct patients to be alert for signs and symptoms of urinary retention (e.g., difficulty passing urine, distended bladder).
 Instruct patients to discontinue use and consult a physician immediately should any of these signs or symptoms develop.